-The double rooms in Morewood Gardens are furnished with beds, chests of drawers, desks with chairs, bookshelves, clothes closets and wastebaskets.
+The dormitory rooms are furnished with beds, chests of drawers, desks, clothes closets and wastebaskets.
 Students must bring their own pillows, extra-long twin-size bed linens, towels, and a fan, as the dorms are not air-conditioned and are hot in the summer months.
 We also recommend that students bring an alarm clock, extension cord and a light blanket for chilly nights.
 Most students choose to use a personal cell phone instead.
-For clothing, students should bring a bathing suit, fun clothes for dances and sporting supplies.
-Please note the items that aren't permitted for Pre-College students, including toaster ovens, candles or incense, weapons, pets, air conditioners and cars.
+Please note the items that are not permitted for Pre-College students, include toaster ovens, candles or incense, weapons, pets, air conditioners and cars.

 Can we send some belongings in advance?

-The campus Post Office will begin accepting packages during the week of June 25th.
+The University Post Office will begin accepting packages during the week of June 25th.
 Packages should not be sent before this date.
-The Post Office package pick-up is on Saturday, July 1st, 2017.
-Students shipping belongings in advance should bring provisions and personal effects for the first days and nights until the Post Office opens, including a pillow, sheets, toothbrush, medications, etc. Belongings sent in advance must be addressed as follows:
+The Post Office package pick-up is open on Opening Day.
+Students shipping belongings in advance should bring provisions and personal effects for the first days and nights in the event they arrive after the Post Office closes.
+The items include a pillow, sheets, toothbrush, medications, etc. Belongings sent in advance must be addressed as follows: